Skip to main content

 • MCP Server reference — auth modes, OAuth setup, plans & quotas, error codes, and freshness model.

-• Authentication overview — when to use a wm_live_… key vs. OAuth vs. browser session.
+• Authentication overview — when to use an API key in X-WorldMonitor-Key vs. OAuth vs. browser session.

 Operational note (for ops, not callers)

-Every initialize and tools/call emits a structured telemetry line tagged mcp.toolcall or mcp.initialize with latency, payload bytes (pre and post JMESPath), jmespath_used, and budget_exceeded.
-Pipe Vercel / log-drain consumers at this line if you want a real P95 per tool.
+Every tools/call emits a structured telemetry line tagged mcp.toolcall with latency, payload bytes (pre and post JMESPath), jmespath_used, and budget_exceeded. initialize emits mcp.tools_list_emitted with tool-count and tools-list byte metrics.
+Pipe Vercel / log-drain consumers at these lines if you want real P95 and payload-size tracking.
 Caller-facing behaviour is unaffected.